tkilo3/numerical-pricers/README.md

 # numerical-pricers
-Code base of numerical pricers I have learnt and worked on in school.
+Code base of numerical pricers picked up in school.